You want smart political talk without the meltdowns?

 What we're seeing now as far as inflation, it's not cooling off, right?

-We were supposed to be uh well below six percent by now.
+We were supposed to be well below 6% by now.

-It was one point four percent, people may forget when Donald Trump left office and then shot above nine, and then once it dropped a little bit, then you had the media declaring that, hey, victory, we're going in the right direction, and now it's stubbornly still in the six percent range.
+And then once it dropped a little bit, then you had the media declaring that, hey, victory, we're going in the right direction.

-So what needs to be done here in order to bring down interest rates is as I'm sorry, inflation.
+So what needs to be done here in order to bring down interest rates as I'm sorry, inflation?

-Well, Joe, as long as this federal government is gonna spend like drunken sailors, we absolutely need interest rates to go up because we need to counteract what the treasury is doing by the harsh action at the Fed.
+Well, Joe, as long as this federal government is going to spend like drunken sailors, we absolutely need interest rates to go up because we need to counteract what the Treasury is doing by the harsh action at the Fed.

 And if we did not have government spending like this, then we would not need to have such high interest rates.